Meridiani Planum

-The Meridiani Planum (alternately Meridiani plain, Meridiani plains, Terra Meridiani, or Terra Meridiani plains) is either a large plain straddling the equator of Mars and covered with a vast number of spherules containing a lot of iron oxide or a region centered on this plain that includes some adjoining land.
-The plain sits on top of an enormous body of sediments that contains a lot of bound water.
-The iron oxide in the spherules is crystalline (grey) hematite (Fe203).
+Meridiani Planum (alternatively Terra Meridiani) is a large plain straddling the equator of Mars.
+The plain sits on top of an enormous body of sediments that contains bound water.
+The iron oxide in the spherules is crystalline (grey) hematite (Fe2O3).

 The Meridiani Planum is one of the most thoroughly investigated regions of Mars.
 Many studies were carried out by the scientists involved with NASA's Mars Exploration Rover (MER) Opportunity.
 Two outstanding features found by these investigations are the actions of water flow and aqueous chemistry in this plain's geological history and, particularly specific to the plain, an abundance and ubiquity of small spherules composed mainly of grey-hematite that sit loosely on top of the plain's soils and underneath embedded inside its sediments.
 The loose surface spherules were eroded out of the sediments.
 They are informally called "blueberries".
 The plain's sediments have extremely high sulfur content (as sulfates) and high phosphate levels.

 The boundaries of the Meridiani Planum are not firmly fixed and accepted by the community of Mars planetary scientists.
 However, the boundaries of the hematite-bearing plain were operationally defined in the late 1990s and early 2000s by the extent of the orbital detection of the plain's surface hematite by the thermal emission spectrometer (TES) on the satellite Mars Global Surveyor.
 The various names for this region (i.e., Terra Meridiani, Meridiani Planum) started to be used in the published literature in 2002/2003/2004.
 Each name reflects the coincidental (somewhat arbitrary) fact that the plain straddles the prime meridian for the system of longitude lines introduced for east/west Mars mapping.